Thursday, November 14, 2024

 The plaque

-Until the other day when we heard that one Mr Ramakrishna had at his cost erected a new bust of Dad and got it all inaugurated at Polamuru on February 2, 2024.
-It looks like one of my older cousins made it to the function.
+Until the other day when I heard that one Mr Ramakrishna garu had, at his personal cost erected a new bust of Dad and got it inaugurated at Polamuru on February 2, 2024.
+Being deeply grateful to Ramakrishna garu for his initiative at keeping Dad's memory alive I called him the other day.
+He took time to tell me the entire story.

 The Stage